DLNinja/HandKeypointsDetection/README.md

 # HandKeypointsDetection
-Different CNN models with teh task of detecting 21 keypoints on human hands.
+Different CNN models with the task of detecting 21 keypoints on human hands.